BKP: An R Package for Beta Kernel Process Modeling: Examples using BKP

 The results are shown in panels~(c) and (d) of Figure~\ref{fig:BKP_1D}.
-Panel~(c) demonstrates that the BKP model accurately recovers the highly nonlinear pattern, while panel~(d) illustrates posterior variability through three representative realizations of $\pi(x)$.
+Panel~(c) shows that the BKP posterior mean follows the main nonlinear features of the probability function, while panel~(d) illustrates posterior variability through three representative realizations of $\pi(x)$.

 \paragraph{Example 3} We now consider a two-dimensional test function to further illustrate the modeling capabilities of the \pkg{BKP} package.
 Let $\vec{x} \in [0,1]^2$, and define the latent surface using a re-scaled version of the Goldstein–Price function \citep{Picheny2013Benchmark}: